ashmichheda/learning-ML/README.md

 ___________________________________________________________________________________________________________________________________________

 ### Introduction
-This repository is a collection of Python based implementations of various fundamental Machine Learning Algorithms and Math with the motive of self-learning ML and thereby building Projects!
+This repository is a collection of Python based implementations of various fundamental Machine Learning Algorithms and Math with the motive of self-learning ML, thereby building Projects!

 ___________________________________________________________________________________________________________________________________________